MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/autodesk-recap-photo.md

         ![Import OBJ button](media/recap-photo20.PNG "Import OBJ button")

-### Export the 3D model as a .glb file
+### Export the 3D model as a GLB file

-The last step is to export the model as a .glb file, so that it can be used with Dynamics 365 mixed-reality applications.
+The last step is to export the model as a GLB file, so that it can be used with Dynamics 365 mixed-reality applications.

 1. In Blender, on the **File** menu, select **Export** \> **glTF 2.0 (.glb/.gltf)**.